djwrisley/RLAC/_posts/2024-03-05-corpus-assignment2-S24.md

 - C. Three sets of articles from different publications or newspapers (perhaps of different political orientation or topic).
 - D. Three different sets of articles from a single class or multiple classes in your major.

 Alternatively, you can source your text files from anywhere else, but if you make a custom corpus, please consult with the instructor before beginning.
-The texts can be short stories or articles, but not less than 2000 words.
+The texts can be short stories or articles, but not less than 1000-2000 words.
 If you choose your own files, include them in your assets folder and create links to them for your readers to examine.

-For this exercise you should use both (1) Voyant Tools for all of your texts and (2) the R Markdown notebook in posit.cloud `Summarizing a text from Project Gutenberg in a wordcloud` for at least one of your texts.
+For this exercise you can use both (1) Voyant Tools for all of your texts and (2) the R Markdown notebook in posit.cloud `Summarizing a text from Project Gutenberg in a wordcloud` for at least one of your texts.
 If you want to combine all three texts from Project Gutenberg into one, you can do so by creating a list of ID numbers like this:

 > gutenbergbook <- gutenberg_download(c(textID1, textID2, textID3, etc), mirror = "http://mirrors.xmission.com/gutenberg/")